What is the Personal Allowance?

 The Personal Allowance is the amount of income each individual is entitled to receive free of tax each year.

-The Personal Allowance figures change every tax year.
+The Personal Allowance figures change most tax years.

 Applying the Personal Allowance